EndPointCorp/end-point-blog/2016/03/16/quickcheck-property-based-testing-in.html.md

 Now running the test again we can see that it works.

-### Another working example — the JavaScript land
+### Another working example —​ the JavaScript land

-As I stated before, this pattern became implemented for many different mainstream languages — this includes JavaScript.
+As I stated before, this pattern became implemented for many different mainstream languages—​this includes JavaScript.
 I’d like to show you the version of the above process for this language now.
 This might end up being helpful if you’d like to use it in your project but don't know much Haskell yet.

 As a start, let’s make sure we have the following packages: